wdporter/i-am-that-vuepress/highlights/readme.md

 &emsp;I am now seventy-four years old.
 And yet I feel that I am an infant.
 I feel clearly that, in spite of all the changes, I am a child.
-My *guru* told me, “That child, which is you even now, is your real self” (<span data-tippy-content="One’s own form, nature, character.">svarupa</span>)”.
+My *guru* told me, “That child, which is you even now, is your real self” (*svarupa*)”.
 Go back to that state of pure being where the ‘I am’ is still in its purity, before it became contaminated with ‘this I am’ or ‘that I am’.
 Your burden is of false self-identifications — abandon them all.
 My *guru* told me, “Trust